lkodinsson/MARS/Basic/PHB.md

 Choose which of your items you are wielding in your hands.
 This can be items from your inventory, or items found in your immediate area.

+#### Delay

+**Action Speed:** None

+Before your turn begins, you may choose to delay your turn by moving the start of your turn to a later point in the turn order.
+This action can only be taken when your turn would begin, and only once each round.
+This action may even be taken while unconscious or dying.

 #### Drop Prone

 **Action Speed:** Free